macOS Catalina vs Windows 10 full review

 However, times change.
 Apple's not about to converge iOS and macOS, but later in 2019 we will learn more about Apple's plans to make it easier for developers to port apps over from iOS to the Mac and vice versa.
 We will see how Apple can make something that is designed for a touch interface be intuitive to use with a keyboard and mouse.

-When it comes to some professional uses the iPad is a little held back by the fact that it doesn’t run MacOS.
+When it comes to some professional uses the iPad is a little held back by the fact that it doesn't run macOS.
 Hopefully the changes coming in the autumn will enable developers to more easily port apps between the two types of Apple device.

-Windows and Windows Mobile
+Windows and Android

-In the 2017 Fall Creators Update the Settings menu gained a Phone section where you can connect your PC to your phone so you can take advantage of "pick up where you left off” functionality a little like what arrived on the Mac with Continuity in Yosemite back in 2015.
+While Windows 10 had originally been intended to work with Window Mobile smartphones, the latter never really caught on, resulting in them now being consigned to the great tech dustbin of history.
+Instead, Microsoft has switched to focussing on Android as the main partner for its PCS.
+In the 2017 Fall Creators Update the Settings menu gained a Phone section where you can connect your PC to your phone so you can take advantage of "pick up where you left off" functionality a little like what arrived on the Mac with Continuity in Yosemite back in 2015.